Aquino family: Roxas family

 Benigno Aquino Sr. and Manuel A. Roxas had a close relationship that they would call each other compadres.
 They started out as rivals when Roxas, under Sergio Osmeña's mentorship and Aquino, under Manuel L. Quezon's orders, were going against each other in the issue regarding the Hare-Hawes-Cutting Campaigns.
 Both eventually started cooperating with one another.
 Both had started a joint mining corporation and became partners in a law firm.
 In addition, even their children called the other party tito as a sign of respect and closeness.

 Their sons, Benigno “Ninoy” Aquino Jr. and Gerardo "Gerry" Roxas, along with Jovito R. Salonga, helped each other in their respective fields.
 Both Ninoy Aquino and Gerry Roxas were political stars of their time.
 They also became senators in the 1967 elections under the Liberal Party.
 Salonga acted as the bridge between Gerry Roxas and Ninoy Aquino.
 They were co-politicians who were friends but also had a few major issues.
 Salonga guided Ninoy and Gerry with their political careers.
 He had helped Ninoy in his campaign for Senate as he was receiving cases against him due to his age qualification.
 Salonga, along with other lawyers, had to defend Ninoy's case of being a year younger than the required age during the elections but would be enough during the proclamation of the winner.
 He also helped Gerry become the Liberal Party President in the 1967 elections.

 In the 2010 elections, Mar Roxas, the son of Gerry Roxas, stepped down from vying for presidency as the LP presidential candidate to give way to Noynoy Aquino.
 When Noynoy Aquino won as the president, he appointed Mar Roxas to head the Department of Transportation and Communications (DOTC) in June 2011 and later on as head of the Department of the Interior and Local Government (DILG) in August 2012.

 Cojuangco family

-The two political families were joined together by the marriage of Corazon Cojuangco and Benigno "Ninoy" Aquino Jr. The Cojuangcos, who gained their wealth due to the continuous acquisition of land from farmers who cannot pay debts, became powerful enough to rule the northern part of Tarlac.
+The two political families were joined by the marriage of Corazon Cojuangco and Benigno "Ninoy" Aquino Jr. The Cojuangcos, who gained their wealth due to the continuous acquisition of land from farmers who cannot pay debts, became powerful enough to rule the northern part of Tarlac.
 The Aquinos on the other hand, became known for the positions held by family members.
 Ninoy, his father and his grandfather, held important positions in the government.
 For example, Ninoy's father, and Cory's father, were both congressmen, while Ninoy held the position of Mayor of Concepcion at the age of 22.
 When Ninoy and Cory married in 1954, their combined families became one dominant political family whose members continued to acquire positions, not only in politics, but also in business.